 Same Sex Relationships

 Our international expertise in the recognition and treatment of same sex relationships, including civil partnerships, is second to none.
 Director David Allison is well known for his role in advising same sex couples.
-As chair of the LGBT committee of the International Academy of Family Lawyers, David has an appreciation of the cross border legal issues and contacts with specialist family lawyers across the globe.
+As chair of the Committee of the International Academy of Family Lawyers responsible for issues relating to Gender and Sexuality, David has an appreciation of the cross border legal issues and contacts with specialist family lawyers across the globe.

 Our Expertise →

 Director David Allison is renowned for his expertise in advising same sex couples.
-He is chair of the LGBT committee of the International Academy of Family Lawyers, and is a member of the UK & Ireland LGBT Family Law Institute.
+He is chair of the Gender Identity and Sexuality committee of the International Academy of Family Lawyers, and is a member of the UK & Ireland LGBT Family Law Institute.

 If you are thinking about entering into a same sex marriage or if you have any questions about the legal implications of your same sex relationship, please contact David for an informal chat.